NHL on Sportsnet: Post-season

+Under the new 12-year contracts signed in 2026, Sportsnet's coverage of the Stanley Cup playoffs will see them air six first round and three second round series each year, with Sportsnet having the first and last three choices of which series to air, with Prime Video selecting the fourth and fifth options.
+In the second round, Sportsnet has the first, second and fourth options of which series to air, with Prime Video selecting the third option.
+The Canadian broadcast of the conference finals and Stanley Cup Final will be exclusive to Sportsnet.

-The Sportsnet networks and CBC share in coverage of the Stanley Cup playoffs under the Hockey Night in Canada banner.
+From 2014 to 2026, Sportsnet networks and CBC shared in coverage of the Stanley Cup playoffs under the Hockey Night in Canada banner.
 Typically, first and second round series involving Canadian teams and some high-profile all-American series are broadcast on CBC and Sportsnet, with Rogers providing broadcast crews for these series.
 Other series use the broadcast feed from the American networks.
 Selected games are simulcast with Punjabi-language commentary on Omni Television.
 All games from the conference finals onward are simulcast with CBC.

 Like in the previous national deal with CBC and TSN, the league still gives U.S. rights-holders (ESPN, ABC and TNT hold the national American TV rights as of 2021) the first choice of games and times during the playoffs.
 As then-rightsholder NBC preferred afternoon playoff games on the weekends, there were at least two Saturdays in May 2015 that did not have a post-season night game.
-In the alternating years where ABC is the broadcaster of the Stanley Cup Finals, its coverage is simulcasted on Citytv as an alternate to the CBC/Sportsnet broadcast, allowing Rogers to enforce simultaneous substitution rights on the feeds of ABC affiliates that are retransmitted within Canada.
+In the alternating years where ABC is the broadcaster of the Stanley Cup Final, its coverage is simulcasted on Citytv as an alternate to the CBC/Sportsnet broadcast, allowing Rogers to enforce simultaneous substitution rights on the feeds of ABC affiliates that are retransmitted within Canada.